Disney $50M YouTube TV / DirecTV Stream Settlement (2026)

 What Do I Need to Do Right Now?

 Nothing required today, but mark your calendar.
-The claim form opens on July 7, 2026 at the official Epiq-run settlement website.
+The claim form is expected to become available around July 7, 2026 at the official Epiq-run settlement website.
 The claim and opt-out deadline is September 8, 2026.
-Between now and the Notice Date, it's a good idea to dig up any billing statements, confirmation emails, or account screenshots showing when you subscribed to YouTube TV or DirecTV Stream / DirecTV Now / AT&T TV Now and for how long — payouts are pro rata by subscription length, so the more accurately you can show your subscription window, the cleaner the claim.
-No proof of purchase is required; the schedule the court adopted lets class members provide their own subscription dates.
-Watch your email and postal mail starting around July 7, 2026 for the official class notice; the email or postcard from Epiq will include claim instructions and a direct link to the claim portal.
+Between now and the Notice Date, it is a good idea to dig up any billing statements, confirmation emails, or account screenshots showing when you subscribed to YouTube TV or DirecTV Stream / DirecTV Now / AT&T TV Now and for how long.
+Payouts are pro rata by subscription length, so the more accurately you can show your subscription window, the cleaner the claim.
+The exact proof requirements are not public yet, since the official Epiq claim form is not yet available.
+Settlements of this type sometimes accept a simple attestation of your subscription dates and sometimes require additional information such as the account email used for the subscription or an uploaded billing screenshot so Epiq can verify the claim against subscriber records.
+Keep any documentation you have until the official Epiq claim form is posted around the July 7, 2026 Notice Date.
+Watch your email and postal mail starting around that date for the official class notice; the email or postcard from Epiq will include claim instructions and a direct link to the claim portal.

 What Is This Settlement About?